Top 13 Venture Capital Firms for Education Startups

 Image of 7wire Ventures - Top VCs in Education

-Based in Chicago, 7wire Ventures is a venture capital firm that has been active since 2011.
-They support companies from seed to late-stage venture rounds, with a clear focus on the digital health sector.
+7wire Ventures is a Chicago-based firm that invests in companies transforming the healthcare industry through technology.
+They support businesses from seed to late-stage rounds, with a focus on digital health, healthcare IT, and mHealth.

 • Industries of focus: Health Care, mHealth, Education